GallowayLabMIT/protocols/docs/instruments/attune/startup_shutdown.rst

 4. Fill a clean tube with **3 mL of 10% bleach** and load it into the tube lifter.
 5. Run the following depending on how quickly the next user will be using it:

-   a. *DEFAULT* If next user will be using it > 1 hr, run Shutdown - standard (40 min)
+   a. *DEFAULT* If next user will be using it > 2 hr, run Shutdown - standard (40 min)
    b.
-If next user will be using it < 1 hr, run Deep Clean - quick (10 min)
+If next user will be using it < 2 hr, run Deep Clean - quick (10 min)
    c.
-If last user of the day, run Shutdown - thorough (60 min)
+If last user of the day, run SIP sanitize with Hellmanex, then run Shutdown - thorough (60 min)

 6. Log out of the software but do *not* close the software or log out of the INSTR-ADMIN Windows user or shutdown will fail.